gildor2/UEViewer/readme.txt

 01.09.2014
 - first public release of umodel with UI; to show the UI, launch umodel without arguments;
-  to show package selection dialog at any time, press "O" key
+  to show package selection dialog at any time, press 'O' key

 31.08.2014
 - improved -pkginfo output: displaying class statistics for loaded package(s)